qdm12/gluetun-wiki/setup/advanced/control-server.md

 The HTTP control server allows to obtain and modify the state of the container without restarting it.

+⚠️ Make sure you trust whatever is accessing the control server, as it allows to access the settings, including credentials, and modify the settings of Gluetun 'on-the-fly'.

 ## Setup

 A built-in HTTP server listens on port `8000` to modify the state of the container.